 - Licensed adult daycare services

-- Family reunions, funerals or graduations
+- Family reunions, funerals, or graduations

 - Occasional visits to a barber shop or beauty parlor

-Requirements for homebound status
+Requirements for homebound status include:

 No, people may receive a referral from a doctor, including a primary care doctor or specialist.
+A home health care team will work with you to develop a personalized plan of care that addresses your unique needs and goals.